Skip to content

 What types of apps can be deployed with OpenRun?

 OpenRun does NOT support apps which require multiple containers using Docker Compose.
 The target use case is internal tools talking to existing API endpoints and web apps where the database is externally managed.
+OpenRun support service bindings, which is a better abstraction for managing endpoints.

 Does OpenRun support deployment of internal tools by teams?